Jennifer Brown (statistician)

 Brown worked in forestry at the New Zealand Forest Research Institute in Rotorua, and then as an ecological and marine manager for the New Zealand Department of Conservation.
 She writes of this time that "It was only when I was a forester that I realised how important statistics was and started studying it extramurally."

 After six years of studying statistics part-time at Massey University while continuing to work in these positions, and earning a postgraduate diploma at Massey, she returned to school full-time for a Ph.D. program in statistics at the University of Otago.
 Her dissertation, completed in 1996 and supervised by Bryan Manly, was The Efficiency of Adaptive Cluster Sampling.

 Brown was the president of the New Zealand Statistical Association for 2008–2011.

-She was awarded a lifetime membership in the association in 2014.
+She was awarded a lifetime membership in the association in 2014, and the association's Campbell Award in 2017.

 She is also an elected member of the International Statistical Institute.